NYC Family Offense Petition Lawyers

 What happens next?

 The person who is the subject of a family offense petition is called the respondent.
 The respondent can agree to allow the court to issue a protection order.
 If they don’t agree, the just conducts a hearing on the facts alleged in the petition.
 If the judge agrees that the allegations are true, the judge decides what order to enter.
+If you want to appeal it, speak to our federal appeals lawyers.

 The hearing to decide what order to enter is called a disposition hearing.
 The disposition hearing may occur immediately, or the judge may take time to gather information.
 If the judge doesn’t believe that the allegations are true, the judge dismisses the petition.